ysdn2018/the-next-website/src/content/graduates/aaron-mohr.md

 verb: Defining
 noun: Moment
 intro: >-
   Aaron is a digitally-driven designer and electronic musician.
-He is focused on finding new ways of creating engaging experience that blur the lines between art and design.
-Recently, he has been exploring the intersection of music and design through audio visual art, designing experiences that help to enhance musical consumption and create new ways of creative generation.
+He is often focused on finding new ways of creating engaging experiences that blur the lines between art and design.
+Recently, he has been exploring the intersection of music and design through audio visual art; using interaction design as a method of influencing creative expression.
 music: |-
   Four Tet, Geotic, Todd Terje, Washed Out
 tools: |-
   Ableton Live, Processing, Sketch
 watch: |-
-  Atlanta, Crashing, High Maintenance
+  Atlanta, High Maintenance, Search Party
 typeface: |-
   NB Akademie, Replica, Suisse Intl
 twitter: 'https://twitter.com/aaronjmohr'